holmesw/isbn/README.md

 #XQuery and XSLT ISBN Function Library#

+ISBNs (or International Standard Book Numbers), are used to identify books.

 This function library contains functions to:
 *   Format ISBNs
 *   Remove formatting from ISBNs